 2. Flathead Screwdriver

-First, a simplified Video Overview of this hose halter repair:
+First, a simplified Video Overview of this horse halter repair:

 Step by Step Instructions to Repair a Horse Halter Crown: